VijayKandiah/LLVM_CAT/README.md

 Source files for CAT API (CAT.c & CAT.h) can be found at performance/misc/ and tests/misc/

 ## Passes
-Here is a brief description of each version of CatPass found at passes/
+Here is a brief description of each version of CatPass found at passes/.
+Please visit the course's webpage https://users.cs.northwestern.edu/~simonec/CAT.html for more information.

 ### CatPass-0.cpp
 Prints function name and body for every bitcode function in a program.